MUS 104/204/304/404 Violin

-Enables students with sufficient instrumental proficiency to enrich their musical experience through the study of chamber ensemble literature, or as a member of a larger ensemble such as concert band, orchestra or handbell ensemble.
-By arrangement with Department Chair.
+Enables students with sufficient instrumental proficiency to enrich their musical experience through the study of chamber ensemble literature, or as a member of a larger ensemble such as concert band, orchestra or hand bell ensemble.
+Prerequisite: by arrangement with Department Chair.
 Currently includes:

 - MUS 410 A – Orchestra/Sylvania Community Orchestra